 Almost all of our services are operating and accepting referrals although some have less capacity as a result of the need to increase infection prevention and control measures such as social distancing.
 This may mean that you have to wait a little longer to be seen in some of our services.

-The only service which remains temporarily closed at present is our Learning Disability Short Breaks Service and our METT Centre.
+The only service which remains temporarily closed at present is our METT Centre.
 We recognise the impact of this on the service users and families who rely on this provision and continue to work towards a solution to address the barriers to reopening.
 In the interim, we have developed some online support on social media for service users of the METT Centre.

 If you have any concerns or feedback, please contact our Patient Advice and Liaison Service (PALS).